Shop to Your Fridge’s Capacity

 Preparing meals at home is almost always less expensive than restaurant or take-out meals, and your refrigerator is the main stockroom for your ingredients.

 With a little bit of prep work, you can cook meals for a whole week all at once—a month even, if you cook for a smaller crowd, or cook larger portions.
 Soups, casseroles and large roasts are ideal for week-long meals in one cooking session.
 Get the whole family involved, and the time-and money-saving afternoon of cooking and storing meals can even be fun.
-Just be sure to let your fresh cooked spaghetti sauce cool almost to room temperature before you store it.
-Putting hot things into the fridge or freezer brings up the overall temperature, requiring it to work harder again to cool everything.
+Just be sure to let your fresh cooked spaghetti sauce or brisket cool almost to room temperature before you store it.
+Putting hot things into the fridge or freezer brings down the overall temperature, requiring it to work harder again to cool everything.

 Whether you cook once a month or every day, quality storage containers make a big difference, so you don't end up wasting food.
 Anything you can vacuum seal will help food last longer.
 And labelling with meal names and dates will save time and energy every time you open the door.